 - > Funeral Visitations

-- > The day of a doctor/dental visit
+- > The day of a medical visit (provider note)

-- > Hospitalization
+- Hospitalization (provider note)

 - > School related activity including suspensions

-- > Court dates
+- ➤ Court dates

 Full Day Equivalent Absences (FDE): A full day equivalent absence is the equivalent number of class period absences to a total full day.
 Example would be a seven period class schedule, a student that is absent to 1st hour on seven occasions would be charged with 1 full day equivalent, FDE.